1j01/slugg/SLUGG.md

 # SLUGG brainstorming document

 * physics
-	* jumping over the fences
-		* and not getting hit by things on levels above you
-		* and when jumping down, almost immediately considering you "of the level below"
 	* you should have a max run speed relative to your footing, not a global max x and y velocity
 	* you should be pulled towards the center of a vehicle when off the edge somewhat and when not accelerating left or right
-	* when you drop down when next to a wall, should you wall slide after/as you drop down? currently you do
+	* when you drop down when next to a wall, you probably shouldn't wall slide after/as you drop down
-	* wall run instead of "jumping" straight up a wall
+	* wall run instead of "jumping" straight up a wall (or add back limits to wall jumping)
 	* air control:
 		* you shouldn't be able to jump faster than you can run
 		* capped velocity (relative to what you jumped from)